rajin-khan/AIris/AIris-System/QUICKSTART.md

 - Enter an object to find (e.g., "water bottle", "my phone")
 - Follow the audio instructions to locate and reach the object
 - The system tracks your hand and guides you to the target
+- **Handsfree**: Enable Voice-Only Mode and say "input task" to enter via voice

 ### Scene Description Mode
 - Click **"Start Recording"**
 - The system continuously analyzes and describes your environment
 - Safety alerts are prioritized
+- **Fall Detection**: Automatically detects falls and sends guardian alerts
+- **Handsfree**: Enable Voice-Only Mode and say "start recording" to begin

+### Handsfree Mode (Voice-Only)
+- Click the **microphone icon** in the header to enable
+- All instructions are automatically spoken
+- Use voice commands:
+  - "Switch to activity guide" / "Switch to scene description"
+  - "Turn on camera" / "Turn off camera"
+  - "Input task" (dictate task name)
+  - "Start task" (begin the task)
+  - "Yes" / "No" (for feedback)
+- Perfect for blind users — no screen needed!

 ---